Why are Russian pundits claiming Romania is preparing to invade Transnistria?

 According to him, a significant part of the Moldovan officers in all headquarters in all key positions have been replaced by officers of the Romanian army.

-The unfounded claims have not yet received any officials response from Romania, a staunch backer of Ukraine in the war against Russia, as well as a supporter of Moldova, whose economy has been hard hit by the war on its eastern border.
+The unfounded claims have not yet received any official response from Romania, a staunch backer of Ukraine in the war against Russia, as well as a supporter of Moldova, whose economy has been hard hit by the war on its eastern border.

 While they are unlikely to carry any weight in either Moldova or Transnistria, set against observations on the ground, they may help convince some of the Russian public should Moscow be gearing up for action in Moldova.

-Moldova is seen as the most vulnerable state to a potential spillover from the conflict, given its status as a small post-soviet state, close to the fighting and with part of its territory occupied by Russia-backed separatists.
+Moldova is seen as the most vulnerable country to a potential spillover from the conflict, given its status as a small post-Soviet state, close to the fighting and with part of its territory occupied by Russia-backed separatists.

 Officials in both Chisinau and Tiraspol have so far largely refrained from comments that could lead to an escalation of the situation.
-While condemning the invasion, the Moldovan government has insisted on maintaining its neutrality and unlike Ukraine has not been pursuing Nato membership, although it recently applied to join the EU.
+While condemning the invasion, the Moldovan government has insisted on maintaining its neutrality and unlike Ukraine, has not been pursuing Nato membership, although it recently applied to join the EU.

 For its part, the government of Transnistria has linked the attacks to Ukraine.
 The unrecognised republic's President Vadim Krasnoselsky commented on April 26: "I assume that those who organised this attack have the goal of dragging Pridnestrovie into the conflict."